 No need to worry about not speaking Croatian.
 It's a difficult language to learn and Croatians know it.

 Almost everybody speaks at least a little English, and many people also speak at least another foreign language (German and/ or Italian being the most widely spoken languages after English).

 Excellent tourist infrastructure

 Tourism as we know it today started mass developing in Croatia in 60's.
 And today tourism is a main industry in Croatia (for better or worse).

-That said, expect to find an excellent tourist infrastructure all along the coastal Croatia: from amazing resorts, luxury & boutique hotels, budget hostels, to abundance of vacation rentals and campsites.
+That said, expect to find an excellent tourist infrastructure all along the coastal Croatia: from amazing all-inclusive resorts, luxury & boutique hotels, budget hostels, to abundance of vacation rentals, villas, and campsites.

 Read more: Croatia Accommodation Guide